-Alaska's Chukchi Sea, part of America's Arctic, provides vital habitat for polar bears, endangered bowhead whales, walrus, beluga whales, seals, fish and marine birds.
-Alaska native communities along the Chukchi Sea practice a subsistence way of life and have depended on the resources of this sea for their cultural and nutritional well-being for thousands of years.
+The Arctic provides vital habitat for polar bears, endangered bowhead whales, and more.
+Alaska native communities have depended on the resources of the region for thousands of years.

 Drilling in the Arctic Ocean would risk catastrophe for the region and further exacerbate reliance on fossil fuels we cannot afford to burn if we are to avert the worst effects of climate change.

 The Alaskan Arctic is ground zero for climate change.
 It is a vibrant region that supports iconic wildlife such as polar bears, walrus and bowhead whales, and traditional Alaska Native communities.
 But it is warming at twice the rate of the rest of the planet, with dire consequences for its ice-dependent species.
 While it has put the region under tremendous stress, the melting ice also has renewed oil companies’ interest in drilling in the Arctic Ocean, which would risk catastrophe for the region and would further exacerbate reliance on dirty fossil fuels we cannot afford to burn if we are to avert the worst effects of climate change.